antoniopurificato/carbon_best/README.md

 By following the above steps, you will be able to replicate the results presented in the paper and generate the required tables, metrics, and summaries.

 **WARNING**: This projcet is assuming to use a Linux machine.
 Since the `unzip` command is not working on Windows, replace it with the `tar -xf` command.

+If you want to see how NAS is working or to perform a sanity check, have a look to **additional_info.md**